RasaHQ/rasa/docs/pipeline.rst

     It is recommended to use ``intent_featurizer_count_vectors`` that can be optionally preceded by ``nlp_spacy`` and ``tokenizer_spacy``.

-    .. note:: If during prediction time, a message contains only words unseen during training, and no custom OOV preprocessor was used, empty intent ``""`` is predicted with confidence ``0.0``.
+    .. note:: If during prediction time a message contains only words unseen during training, and no custom OOV preprocessor was used, empty intent ``""`` is predicted with confidence ``0.0``.